finerbrighterlighter/myanmar_covid19/README.md

-# Myanmar COVID-19 visualizations and exponential growth model
+# Myanmar COVID-19 : Visualizations and Exponential Growth model

 Created on Sat Mar 28 15:13:46 2020 <br>
 @author: Htun Teza

 # Disclaimer

-The author graduated Dentistry from University of Dental Medicine, Yangon. <br> I am currently doing my masters in Data Science for Healthcare at Department of Clinical Epidemiology and Biostatistics, Faculty of Medicine Ramathibodhi Hospital, Mahidol University.
+The author graduated Dentistry from University of Dental Medicine, Yangon, Myanmar. <br> I am currently doing my masters in Data Science for Healthcare at Department of Clinical Epidemiology and Biostatistics, Faculty of Medicine Ramathibodhi Hospital, Mahidol University, Bangkok, Thailand.
  <br> <br>
 This currently is a work in progress.<br>
  The code is still a mess.
 The visualizations get added when I feel like adding. <br>